atodorov/mutation-testing-in-patterns/README.rst

 When testing numerical ranges we need at least 4 tests:

-* Test with border values
+* Test with both border values
 * Test with values outside the range, ideally +1/-1
+* Testing with a value in the middle of the range is not required for full mutation coverage!

 For example see :doc:`python/example_12/README`.